 Skip to content

-Infrastructure administrators are responsible for managing user access, permissions, and authentication integration across all Crucible applications.
-This guide walks you through the key user management functions.
+Infrastructure administrators manage user access, permissions, and authentication integration across all Crucible applications.
+This section covers the key user management functions.

 Authentication and Identity

-Crucible uses an identity provider (typically Keycloak or IdentityServer) for centralized authentication.
-Configure your identity provider following the installation guide's OAuth provider recommendations.
+Crucible uses an identity provider (typically Keycloak or Duende IdentityServer) for centralized authentication.
+Configure your identity provider following our Installation Guide's OAuth provider recommendations.

 Identity Provider Integration

-• Configure OIDC/OAuth2 settings in each Crucible application's Helm values
+• Configure OIDC/OAuth2 settings for each Crucible application in its Helm values.

 Multi-Factor Authentication